BoikoIlya/MyAppTracker/README.md

 - Coroutines
 - Room

-Thise app give us possability to track our running session, especially distance, avg speed, duration, calories and also show current locatin.You can save your results in database and then check it or delete.During running session app will start forground service and track location in background.
+This app give us possability to track our running session, especially distance, avg speed, duration, calories and also show current locatin.You can save your results in database and then check it or delete.During running session app will start forground service and track location in background.
 It means that you dont need to unlock you device, you just turn on screen and check info in notificatin.
 Also app shows you total statistics by summing stats of all running sessions.

 ## ScreenShots: